Hyundai Motor chairman, son try again to sell $1 billion stake in affiliate

 | SEOUL/HONG KONG

-SEOUL/HONG KONG The chairman of Hyundai Motor Co (005380.KS) and his son on Thursday offered to sell a $1 billion (0.66 billion pound) stake in logistics affiliate Hyundai Glovis (086280.KS), a month after a similar attempt failed because investors questioned its rationale.
+SEOUL/HONG KONG The chairman of Hyundai Motor Co (005380.KS) and his son on Thursday offered to sell a $1 billion stake in logistics affiliate Hyundai Glovis (086280.KS), a month after a similar attempt failed because investors questioned its rationale.

 Chairman Chung Mong-koo and son Chung Eui-sun are offering a combined 13.4 percent stake, or 5.02 million shares, in Hyundai Glovis at 227,500 won-232,500 won a share, according to a term sheet seen by Reuters.